arulrayan/Integrative-multi-omics-landscape-of-fluoxetine-action-across-27-brain-regions/README.md

 # Integrative-multi-omics-landscape-of-fluoxetine-action-across-27-brain-regions

-In our study we gerenarted and analysed profile of ChIP-seq, RNA-seq and single-cell RNA-seq of Rat brain with and without treatment an anti-depressant drug.
+In our study we generated and analysed profile of ChIP-seq, RNA-seq and single-cell RNA-seq of Rat brain with and without treatment an anti-depressant drug.

 This github repository consist of codes and possibly smaller data-files used for analysis of bulk RNA-seq, bulk CHiP-seq profiles of 27 regions of Rat Brain. it also contains codes for analysis of and single-cell RNA-seq profiles from two Rat brain regions.